Catwoman: Heart of Hush

 Catwoman (vol. 3) #48, with art by Adam Hughes.
 Catwoman's costume and style transitioned to a spy aesthetic in the 2000s.

-Later, in Detective Comics, Selina is quite uncertain about pursuing a romantic relationship with Batman.
+Later, in Detective Comics, Selina is uncertain about pursuing a romantic relationship with Batman.
 She talks with Bruce about Jezebel Jet, his current girlfriend, and then has a quick pep talk with Zatanna, whom she believes is also courting Bruce.
 Zatanna confirms and admits her feelings, adding that she has since chosen to forget them, but extremely encourages Selina to open her heart to Bruce Wayne before Jet is able to "seal the deal".
 Hush eavesdrops on the conversation, targeting both women as a way to hurt his enemy, Bruce Wayne.

 In Detective Comics #848 (November 2008), Hush attacks Selina as she is in her apartment, kidnapping her and surgically removing her heart.
 She is delivered anonymously to a Gotham hospital.
 Batman receives word of her situation, and while he goes in search of Hush, he leaves Selina in the care of Doctor Mid-Nite, who is considered the superhero community's chief doctor.

 Batman recovers Selina's heart and Mid-Nite returns it to her body; however, the doctor also makes a prognosis on whether she can still return to her former life swinging through rooftops.
 While Selina is still in a coma, she encounters Zatanna, who apologizes for not warning her about Hush.
 She tells Selina that she was so happy about her relationship with Bruce that she ignored the other warnings in the cards.
 Zatanna gives her a little bottle supposedly containing aloe vera for her post-op scars.
 It is hinted that there is a little magic in there to help Selina with her recovery.
 Selina is sad that she might end up alone again.
 In the meantime, Bruce enters the recovery room and, believing her unconscious, launches into a soliloquy.
 He ends by telling Selina that he will always love her, when she opens her eyes and reveals to him that she was awake all the time and heard his confession.